 with employment agreements

-After a job candidate is given a verbal offer, the next steps is to provide them with an offer letter.
+After a candidate accepts a verbal offer, the next step is to provide a written offer letter.

-Offer letters detail the position's particulars, and are mandated by Law in New York.
+Offer letters outline the key terms of employment and, in New York, are required by law.
 A typical offer letter will cover things like:

 Job title and description